ComposableFi/composable/rfcs/0002-rent-deposit.md

 ## Proposal

-Each permissionless storage item of very large potential combinatorail nmber must be accompanited with deposit of native token.
+Each permissionless storage item of very large potential combinatorial number of items must be accompanited with deposit of native token.

-Each pallet for each storage item has its own rent requirmenets, so if one pallet calls other pallet, 2 can take rent.

-### Guidelines
+### Considerations

 We can consider next set of guidlines applicable when producing rent/deposit based models of storage consumption spam protection: